 Such people tend to be excellent travellers, have strong sense of empathy, and be very good at learning (and wanting to learn) new languages.
 The remaining 93 per cent need training, awareness raising and encouragement to overcome their tendency to remain mired in cultural stereotypes and a rigid ‘I know what’s best’ attitude.

 However, with your new experience of helping your company’s senior leaders, you now believe that such a system of intercultural competence can be taught and learned.
 By discussing cultural differences quite openly with your colleagues, you are helping to raise your company’s performance both at home and in Asia.

 And that’s a very good feeling to have.

-David Clive Price, Ph.D., is an international cross-cultural mentor and keynote speaker.
-He is the author of The Master Key to Asia and Bamboo Strong: Cultural Intelligence Secrets to Succeed in the New Global Economy.
-Previously the HSBC Group speechwriter for Asia, he has helped many global organisations, business leaders and multicultural teams achieve success in all cultural environments.
+David Clive Price, Ph.D. is the author of The Master Key to Asia, The Master Key to China and Bamboo Strong: Secrets to Succeed in the New Global Economy.

 To find out more about raising your performance in China and Asia Pacific, apply for a complimentary Asia Business Coaching Session or email firstname.lastname@example.org